-2.4 Where either party is responsible for collecting and transferring Personal Data for the purposes of the provision of the Services, it shall use its reasonable endeavours to ensure that it is not subject to any prohibition or restriction which would prevent the other party from processing that Personal Data in the manner reasonably necessary for Korn Ferry to perform, or Client to benefit from, the Services.
+2.5 Where either Party is responsible for collecting and transferring Personal Data the provision of the Services, it will use its reasonable endeavours to ensure that it is not subject to any prohibition or restriction which would prevent the other Party from processing that Personal Data in the manner reasonably necessary for Korn Ferry to perform, or Client to benefit from, the Services.

 3. CONFIDENTIALITY AND SECURITY

 3.1 Korn Ferry undertakes to treat all Personal Data as confidential.
 Korn Ferry will ensure that persons authorised to process Personal Data are bound by obligations of confidentiality consistent with those imposed upon Korn Ferry under this Exhibit and under the Agreement.

 3.2 Where legally allowed, Korn Ferry will promptly notify Client of any legally binding request from a law enforcement authority or others for disclosure of Personal Data before making any disclosure and will reject any non-legally binding requests.

 3.3 Refer to Sections 9 and 10 of the General Terms and Conditions for further security requirements.

 Korn Ferry will provide Client with written notice as soon as reasonably possible upon becoming aware of any actual breach of security that leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, any Personal Data processed by Korn Ferry (a Security Breach).
 Korn Ferry shall assist or support Client at Client’s request in complying with Client’s notification obligations regarding a Security Breach.